Barrow Duck-In: The Duck-In

 On May 20, 1961, Utqiaġvik resident Tim Pikok was arrested for hunting three geese out of season by federal game wardens.
 Following the arrest, warden Harry Pinkham arrived in Utqiaġvik, alongside resident and state legislature politician John Nusunginya.
 Shortly after arriving in Utqiaġvik, Nusunginya was arrested by Pinkham for shooting and possessing an eider duck out of season.
 In the following days, a community meeting was organized to determine a course of action.
 Neakok recounts that the community decided to protest the treaty by overwhelming the government's response capacity and demand that they jail the entire community.
 They planned to have every man, woman, and child in Utqiaġvik shoot a duck and show up to the warden's office with them in hand.
 The next day, 138 residents of Utqiaġvik lined-up outside of the warden's office with a harvested duck in possession.
-Each person had signed a statement confirming that they had had illegally harvested a duck out of season and requested to be arrested.
+Each person had signed a statement confirming that they had illegally harvested a duck out of season and requested to be arrested.
 Oliver Leavitt, a whaling captain, harvested eiders with his whaling crew and distributed them to Utqiaġvik residents, while other residents removed eiders from their ice cellars for the protest.
-Leavitt noted that, “some took two, one for the arrest and one for dinner”.
+Leavitt noted that, "some took two, one for the arrest and one for dinner".
 Upon seeing the crowd of community members outside of his office, Pinkham hurried to the home of Utqiaġvik magistrate, Sadie Neakok.
 Neakok recalled that Pinkham had rushed hurriedly to her home in Utqiaġvik after seeing the hundreds of people outside his small office, asking her what he should do.
-When Neakok asked Pinkham why he didn't know what to do as a game warden he responded, "I can't handle that much paperwork".
+When Neakok asked Pinkham why he did not know what to do as a game warden he responded, "I can't handle that much paperwork".

 After each person who had hunted a duck illegally was recorded, state senator Eben Hopson Sr. wrote to Alaska State Governor William Egan, requesting that social welfare officials be sent to the North Slope to take care of the large number of children who would be left without parents if all 138 people were arrested.
 After Governor Egan was contacted, the Utqiaġvik game wardens realized that it was impossible for them to arrest and jail nearly the entire community of Utqiaġvik, as well as arrange for social welfare to fly to the remote town.
 Instead, the wardens gathered the over six-hundred pounds of illegally caught eider and took two flights to Fairbanks to store the birds as evidence.
 Despite these difficulties, the Secretary of the Interior Stewardt Udall still insisted that all those who were in illegal possession of eider ducks should be arrested.
 However, Udall's attempts were unsuccessful, as they would have to take several flights between Fairbanks and Utqiaġvik to transport all involved.